 - Use Facebook to generate leads and sales for our team (we already do this and have had great results).

-- Weekly training meetings and great support for out agents (we already do this as well).
+- Weekly training meetings and great support for our agents (we already do this as well).

 - Flipping more houses will generate more leads and opportunities for our agents.

-For 2016 I want to keep increasing traffic and the amount of people I help buy investment properties or make more money as an agent.
+For 2016 I want to keep increasing traffic and the number of people I help buy investment properties or make more money as an agent.
 Here are some goals:

 - 500,000 views a month by the end of 2016.
 As a site gets bigger and bigger the traffic increase slow down.
 I still want to grow the site, but I also want to focus on helping people more than getting the biggest audience possible.